Sleep & Breathing Problems In Neuromuscular Conditions

 Children with neuromuscular weakness have oxygen levels that are a little lower and carbon dioxide levels that are higher during sleep.
-Also, during particular stages of sleep (rapid eye movement or REM sleep) your eyes continue to move but the rest of the body's muscles are paralysed.
+For everyone, when you sleep your muscles relax and during one stage of sleep (rapid eye movement or REM sleep) your eyes continue to move but the rest of the body's muscles are paralysed.
 In children with neuromuscular problems this can cause 'sleep disordered breathing'.
 This makes breathing harder and causes children to snore or have noisy breathing.
 It may also mean your child wakes during the night and has disrupted sleep.

 Sleep and breathing problems

-Even in cases where there is no cure for a neuromuscular condition, there are ways to help manage breathing problems that may improve your child's health.
+Even when there is no cure for a neuromuscular condition, there are ways to help manage breathing problems that may improve your child's health.

 NMCs can cause breathing problems which may appear at different ages and get worse over time.

 What are the symptoms?